mrmowji/blog/draft/git.md

 A branch simply is a lightweight movable pointer to a commit.
 A branch is actually a pointer to a single commit—not a container for a series of commits.

+Just as branches are an abstraction for the working directory, the staged snapshot, and a commit history, a repository is an abstraction for branches.

 We can’t add new commits when we’re not on a branch (for example when we've checked out an old commit).
 We need to create a branch from such cases to be able to do something.

 New branches will get all the previous history from the point they're created in.
 Each branch has a linear history.